-- Students must adhere to the school uniform requirements.
-It is compulsory for all students to wear appropriate footwear at all times.
-Check uniform pass.
-If no pass, inform student their name will be given to the Principal Class.
-Report extremes in appearance to Principal Class.
-Check uniform pass.
-If no pass, confiscate the item of clothing until the end of the day.
-Students must not bully, intimidate, exclude or harass others.
+Expectations Classroom Teacher Responsibility Student Engagement Leaders (SEL)/AP/P Bullying Students must not bully, intimidate, exclude or harass others.
 This includes any verbal, cyberbullying, physical or sexual conduct which is uninvited, unwelcome or offensive to a person.
-Report to Year Level Coordinator or Principal Class.
-Contact parents and involve Student Safety and Wellbeing Coordinator.
+Report to Student Engagement Leader or Principal Class.
+Contact parents and involve Student Engagement Leader.
 Refer to the Acceptable Use Agreement.
 Refer to the Bullying Prevention Policy.
 Consequences may include apology, antibullying contract, student task related to antibullying/cyber bullying, presentation of task to year level, referral to intervention program and/or counselling.
 Some cases may warrant immediate suspension.
 This decision must be made by the Principal or their nominee.
-Student removed from classroom.
-Following procedure in Student Engagement and Inclusion Guidance re: Immediate suspension.
+Student removed from classroom following procedure in Student Engagement and Inclusion Guidance re: Immediate suspension.